Recently I was looking for poop. Well, a photo of it. For a blog post.

 Top Featured Image of Poop credits: flickr photo by -Jérôme- http://flickr.com/photos/lesphotosdejerome/4236150193 shared under a Creative Commons (BY) license

-The post "On Crappy License Conditions" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2015/07/on-crappy-license-conditions/) on July 28, 2015.
+The post "On Crappy License Conditions" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/07/on-crappy-license-conditions/) on July 28, 2015.